-- In a bowl combine blueberries, sugar or sugar alternative, vanilla and lemon zest and set aside.
+- In a bowl combine blueberries, vanilla, cinnamon, cornstarch, honey, lemon zest and lemon juice and set aside.

 - Pour the blueberry mixture over the top of the puff pastry dough be mindful to leave about a 1.5 inch around the edges.
 Fold and and pinch the edges of the tart to make a decorative edge.
 This also makes a border to keep the fruit in the tart.

-- Add the toasted sliced almonds on top of the blueberries.
-Add a dash of cinnamon, if you wish.
+- Add the sliced almonds on top of the blueberries.
+Brush the top and edges of the tart dough with beaten egg.

-- Bake the blueberry buckle tart for about 20-25 minutes or until the tart is golden brown.
+- Bake the Lemon Blueberry tarts with puff pastry for about 20 minutes or until the tart is golden brown.